nikhil2297/TripWise/README.md

 # TripWise
-Still working on UI and final calculation will
-Will upadted the status when its completed
+Working on delete bill and edit bill

 # NOTE : Code Still need to optimize